Terraformer9x/Terras-Rebalance/README.md

 # Terra's Rebalances
 A set of *very* specific rebalances I made for Lethal Company.
 This is meant to moreso be the basis of a modpack I plan on making in the future but I may split up some of the rebalances into their own mods in the future.
 So for now feel free to use this mod for whatever.
+Each of the changes are toggleable in the config file.

 *Please restart Lethal Company if you change any of the config settings.*